Thursday, March 5, 2026

 The Bottom Line

 For most data engineering workloads — ETL, analytics, aggregations — Spark Connect with DataFrames is simpler, faster, and more maintainable.
-The Catalyst optimizer often outperforms manually-tuned RDD code, and remote execution from notebooks is incredibly convenient.
+The Catalyst optimizer often outperforms manually-tuned RDD code, and remote execution from notebooks or IDEs is a significant convenience gain.

-RDDs remain available for those edge cases requiring low-level control, but the industry trend is clear: DataFrame APIs are the future of Spark development.
+RDDs remain available for edge cases requiring low-level control, but for most workloads the DataFrame API is the cleaner, more future-proof choice.

 Decision Framework